privacore/helppages-findx/en/languagedetection.md

 This way findx guess your prefers English results from UK and improves the result to match that combination.

 Feel free to set your own preffered settings.

-## findx doesn't know your IP address

 ---

+### How can findx automacially select my language
-findx doesn't know or save your IP address, geographical location (country) is done before you search findx, and hidden for findx, with no option to resolve it.
+Geographical location (country) is done before you search findx, and based on your browser language and geographical location. findx doesn't know or save your IP address.